 I enjoy working with the World of WearableArt, writing stories for their show programmes and blogs, and have another very enjoyable side gig working with international photography mentor Christina Force, writing bios for top professional photographers including Virginia Woolf, Francesco Bittichesu, Hannah Caldwell, James Braund, Lilli Waters, and Zoe Wetherall.

-She was a finalist for the 2018 Voyager Media Awards Science & Technology Award; was the 2016 Lifestyle Feature Writer of the Year; the 2015 Regional Newspaper Feature Writer of the Year; won the 2013 Mayborn Literary Nonfiction personal essay prize; and is the grateful recipient of several writing grants, including third-equal runner-up for the 2018 Surrey Hotel Steve Braunias Memorial Writers Residency In Association With The Spinoff Award.
+I have a first-class honours degree in English literature from the University of Otago and a post-graduate diploma in journalism from the University of Canterbury.
+I am a nine-time finalist for New Zealand media awards, including winning Lifestyle Feature Writer of the Year and Regional Newspaper Feature Writer of the Year.
+In 2013 I won the Mayborn Literary Nonfiction personal essay prize, and am also the grateful recipient of several writing grants, including third-equal runner-up for the 2018 Surrey Hotel Steve Braunias Memorial Writers Residency In Association With The Spinoff Award.

 I’d love to hear from you about how I can help your publication or project - please get in touch.